kohana/cache/guide/cache.config.md

 Kohana Cache uses configuration groups to create cache instances.
 A configuration group can use any supported driver, with successive groups using multiple instances of the same driver type.

-In cases where only one cache group is required, if the group is named `default` there is no need to pass the group name when instantiating a cache instance.
+The default cache group is loaded based on the `Cache::$default` setting.
+It is set to the `file` driver as standard, however this can be changed within the `/application/boostrap.php` file.

+     // Change the default cache driver to memcache Cache::$default = 'memcache';

+     // Load the memcache cache driver using default setting
+     $memcache = Cache::instance();

 ## Group settings